Genealogy of Jesus: Legal inheritance

 One of the traditional explanations is that Matthew traces not a genealogy in the modern biological sense, but a record of legal inheritance showing the succession of Jesus in the royal line.

 According to this theory, Matthew's immediate goal is therefore not David, but Jeconiah, and in his final group of fourteen, he may freely jump to a maternal grandfather, skip generations, or perhaps even follow an adoptive lineage in order to get there.
 Attempts have been made to reconstruct Matthew's route, from the seminal work of Lord Hervey to Masson's recent work, but all are necessarily highly speculative.

 As a starting point, one of Joseph's two fathers could be by simple adoption, as Augustine suggests, or more likely the special adoption by a father-in-law with no sons, or could be a maternal grandfather.
 Saint Thomas Aquinas in "Summa Theologica" finds the st. Augustine's explanation as fully acceptable: st. Joseph's natural father was Jacob (mentioned in Matthew 1), who married the widow of his brother Heli (mentioned in Luke 3).
-Under the Jewish law (Levirate marriage, Deuteronomy 25:5–10), it was legally propper, to call st. Joseph "son of Heli" - albeit his biological father was Jacob.
+Under the Jewish law (Levirate marriage, Deuteronomy 25:5–10), it was legally proper, to call st. Joseph "son of Heli" - albeit his biological father was Jacob.
 Heli and Jacob were brothers born from same mother, but from different marriages.
 The lineges of both st. Joseph's fathers (biological and legal) lead to King David - in the Matthew through King Solomon; in the Luke through David's youngest son Nathan.

 On the other hand, the resemblance between Matthan and Matthat suggests they are the same man (in which case Jacob and Eli are either identical or full brothers involved in a levirate marriage), and Matthew's departure from Luke at that point can only be to follow legal line of inheritance, perhaps through a maternal grandfather.
 Such reasoning could further explain what has happened with Zerubbabel and Shealtiel.

-A key difficulty with these explanations, however, is that there is no adoption in Jewish law, which of course is the relevant legal tradition even according to Jesus (Matt.
-23:1–3), not the Roman legal tradition.
+A key difficulty with these explanations, however, is that there is no adoption in Jewish law.
 If Joseph is not the biological father, his lineage does not apply to Jesus, and there is no provision available within Jewish law for this to be altered.
-One's natural father is always one's father.
+In Judaism, one's natural father is always one's father.
 Nor is inheritance of lineage claims even possible through one's mother, in Jewish law.
+However, there is evidence in both biblical, rabbinical, and other Jewish literature that testify to the practice and legitimacy of adoption within early Judaism, with the adoption of Moses by the Pharaoh's daughter being one such example, which was interpreted as a legitimate adoption in the Talmud.